 In embedded and IoT (Internet of Things) design, there has always been a tight coupling between hardware devices and software.
 Systems have been more and more complex.

 In contrast, modern software design (outside of embedded/IoT) is more flexible.
-This modern design adopts a microservices-based approach, which results in a less monolithic structure.
-It utilizes hardware-independent blocks of code rather than a single, unified block
+This modern design is less monolithic and is based on microservices concepts.
+Instead, it uses hardware-independent blocks of code.

 Now, when we look at cyber-physical systems, those characteristics are precisely needed – scalability and flexibility with the choice of hardware.

-How do we as an industry make this huge transition from monolithic, tightly-coupled systems to an open source microservices-type approach?
-We are considering designing a system that allows for interchangeability at the board level, so that, for instance, an ESP32 board can be replaced with one from NXP if desired.
+How do we as an industry make this huge transition from monolithic, tightly-coupled systems to open source microservices-type approach?
+We are discussing designing systems that allow for changes at the board level so that, for example, an ESP32 board could be swapped out for one from NXP if desired.

 Change a component, a system, add a feature, and the whole project had to be redesigned.
 At the same time, I saw my friends working in the software industry change course with alarming ease.
 All the knowledge we developed to redo what had already been done could be much more efficient if it could be reused from project to project, whatever the purpose.

 And then having the ability to reuse the code and methods developed by others.
 This could be represented by SDKs in the software domain, for example.

 With Luos, our goal is to give each developer the necessary and useful tools so that he can be as flexible and efficient in his personal or professional project.
 And for this change in method to take place and for us to talk about a change in philosophy beyond Luos, using the open-source philosophy was an obvious choice.

 The open-source philosophy will allow anyone to improve, reuse, and share code.